 - Dropbox (iOS/Android): Dropbox offers 2 TB of storage for $10 a month, making it one of the cheapest cloud storage solutions on the market.
 It plays nice with nearly every operating system, and it integrates perfectly with Microsoft Office products and some work-oriented iOS and Android apps.

 - iCloud (iOS/Android): Apple offers 2 TB of iCloud storage for $10 a month.
 It’s an obvious alternative to Dropbox, especially if you use an iPhone, iPad, or Mac.
 (Of course, it works on Windows and somewhat on Android systems, too).

-- Google Drive (iOS/Android): Google offers 1 TB of storage for $12 a month.
-It isn’t the cheapest option on the planet, but it’s good for people who do most of their work through Google’s productivity suite (Docs, Sheets, Sites, etc).
+- Google One (iOS/Android): Google offers 2 TB of storage for $10 a month.
+It’s good for Google users and anyone who does most of their work through Google’s productivity suite (Docs, Sheets, Sites, etc).
 It also works across every major computer OS out there with Google’s Backup and Sync app.

-- OneDrive (iOS/Android): Microsoft’s offers 1 TB of OneDrive storage for $70 a year (or $7 a month).
-This 1-TB plan comes with Office 365 Personal, so it’s a no brainer for many students and professionals.
+- OneDrive (iOS/Android): Microsoft offers 1 TB of OneDrive storage for $70 a year (or $7 a month).
+This 1-TB plan comes with Office 365 Personal, so it’s a no-brainer for many students and professionals.

 These cloud storage solutions fit most people’s needs.
 But if you need to back up more than one or two terabytes of data, then an unlimited storage solution like Backblaze may be a smarter option.

 Backblaze offers the most affordable unlimited storage platform on the planet.
 For just $7 a month (or $70 a year), you can cram all of your files into Backblaze and avoid the weird data caps of typical cloud storage solutions.